aqzi/JsonMapping/README.md

 # JsonMapping
-Convert json to and from (nested) maps and sets
+Convert json to and from (nested) maps and sets.

 ## Installation
 ```